 - 1. Sigma theta data used to calculate Stability Class in accordance with procedures detailed in the NPfl; - 2.
-NA in LA1,1minute criterion column means criterion not specified for this location, NA in criterion applies and exceedance columns mean atmospheric conditions outside conditions specified or limits not available for that location and so criterion is not applicable; - 3.
+NA in $L{A1,1minute}$ criterion column means criterion not specified for this location, NA in criterion applies and exceedance columns mean atmospheric conditions outside conditions specified or limits not available for that location and so criterion is not applicable; - 3.
 Noise limits apply under all meteorological conditions except for the following: wind speeds greater than 3 metres per second at 10 metres above the ground level; stability category F temperature inversion conditions and wind speeds greater than 2 metres per second at 10 metres above ground level; or stability category G temperature inversions; - 4.
 These are results for RCS in the absence of all other noise sources.
-NM denotes audible but not measurable, IA denotes inaudible; and - 5.
-Bold results in red are those greater than the relevant criterion (if applicable).
+NM denotes audible but not measurable, IA denotes inaudible; - 5.
+Bold results in red are those greater than the relevant criterion (if applicable); and - 6.
+Follow-up monitoring.